mvdwetering/yamaha_ynca/docs/DEVELOPING.md

 First the `ynca` needs to support the command.
 For info on how to add it there see <https://github.com/mvdwetering/ynca/tree/master/docs>.
 Next make sure to update the `ynca` version used by the integration contains that command.
 Use the `bump_ynca_version.sh` script to update the version in all the required places (during development you can also install the ynca package in the venv).

 Next the related entity platform should be extended.
-In this case we will be adding a switch, so `switch.py`is the file to be.
-Other entity platforms can be updated in a similar way.
+In this case we will be adding a switch, so `switch.py` is the file to edit.
+Other entity platforms can be updated similarly.

 To add the new command switch it is enough to just add a new [entity description](https://developers.home-assistant.io/docs/core/entity/#entity-description) entry to the ZONE_ENTITY_DESCRIPTIONS list like below.